e-dejong/GigaScience-marine-genomes/README.md

 ## Overview

-This repository describes the methodology, and provides code to reproduce all analysis in PMID XXXX (link to paper)
+This repository describes the methodology, and provides code to reproduce all analysis in [this publication](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giad119/7590551)
 > `data/` contains all required data files
 > `code/` contains all scripts used to generate tables and figures
 > `docs/` contains descriptions and methodology relating to data generation and results